brunokoga/Montevideo/advancedRaceGuide_dir/coreRaces/halfOrcs.md

 At 5th level, when the blood god disciple uses blood feast, he may manifest one 2-point evolution instead of a 1-point evolution.
 At 9th level, he may manifest up to two evolutions worth a total of 3 evolution points or fewer.
 At 13th level, he may manifest up to two evolutions worth a total of 4 evolution points or fewer.
 At 17th level, he may manifest up to three evolutions worth a total of 5 evolution points or fewer.

-This ability replaces the _ [summon monster I](spells/summonMonster#_summon-monster-i)_, _III_, _V_, _VII_, and _IX_ spell-like abilities.
+This ability replaces the _ [summon monster I](spell_dir/summonMonster#_summon-monster-i)_, _III_, _V_, _VII_, and _IX_ spell-like abilities.

 **Bloody Gift (Su)** : At 3rd level, when a blood god disciple uses blood feast to manifest an evolution, he may touch one ally and grant it that evolution as well.
 Each affected ally counts as one use per day of the blood feast ability.
-At 7th, 11th, 15th, and 19th level, the blood god disciple can affect an additional creature with this ability (each one counting as a use per day of blood feast).
+At 7th, 11th, 15th, and 19th level, the blood god disciple can affect an additional creature with this ability (each one counting as a use per day of blood feast.
 If the blood god disciple can manifest multiple evolutions per use of blood feast, his selected allies manifest these multiple evolutions as well.
-This ability replaces the _ [summon monster II](spells/summonMonster#_summon-monster-ii)_ spell-like ability.
+This ability replaces the _ [summon monster II](spell_dir/summonMonster#_summon-monster-ii)_ spell-like ability.

-**Avatar Gambit (Ex)** : At 7th level, when a blood god disciple dismisses his eidolon, he rages like a barbarian for a number of rounds equal to half his summoner level (he may end this rage early just like a barbarian, but if he does so, any remaining rounds of rage from this ability are lost).
-This replaces the _ [summon monster IV](spells/summonMonster#_summon-monster-iv)_ spell-like ability.
+**Avatar Gambit (Ex)** : At 7th level, when a blood god disciple dismisses his eidolon, he rages like a barbarian for a number of rounds equal to half his summoner level (he may end this rage early just like a barbarian, but if he does so, any remaining rounds of rage from this ability are lost.
+This replaces the _ [summon monster IV](spell_dir/summonMonster#_summon-monster-iv)_ spell-like ability.

-**Rage Power (Ex)** : At 11th level and 15th level, a blood god disciple selects a barbarian rage power, which he may use when raging (whether from the avatar gambit ability or actual barbarian rage).
-This replaces the _ [summon monster VI](spells/summonMonster#_summon-monster-vi)_ and _VIII_ spell-like abilities.
+**Rage Power (Ex)** : At 11th level and 15th level, a blood god disciple selects a barbarian rage power, which he may use when raging (whether from the avatar gambit ability or actual barbarian rage.
+This replaces the _ [summon monster VI](spell_dir/summonMonster#_summon-monster-vi)_ and _VIII_ spell-like abilities.

 ## Hateful Rager (Barbarian)